diodiogod/Fast_labels_boxes_and_arrows/README.md

-# Simple?
-Label Bounding Box
+# Fast Labels: Boxes & Arrows

 ## Description
 Well, I could not find any annotators that would be fast to use and let me download the image with the bounding boxes AND labels.
 So I forked this project to improve it for my needs with the helps of ChatGPT.
 I'm not a coder.